1. What is the state of 5G deployment in your country, and specifically of the deployment of standalone (SA) 5G networks?

 • Coverage of population

-• at least 98% of households in each federal state must have at least 100 Mbit/s (downlink per antenna sector),
+• At least 98% of households in each federal state must have at least 100 Mbit/s (downlink per antenna sector)

-• Minimum quantity of base stations
+• Minimum number of base stations

 • 1,000 5G base stations and

-• 500 base stations with at least 100 Mbit/s in "white spots" to be put into operation.
+• 500 base stations with at least 100 Mbit/s in white spots to be put into operation.

 Coverage requirements for transport routes: Coverage of other mobile network operators will be taken into account.